LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why did the JavaScript heap close shop? - It ran out of memory.
+What is the most used language in programming? - Profanity.

 <!--joke-end-->